rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

 - Reason:
   - Although the trial note mentioned sending the wrong guide, no discrepancies or issues were found in the logs or research notes.
 As a result, no changes were made.

-### Correcting Study Phase and CaregiverID Based on Research and Session Notes
+### Correcting Study Phase and CaregiverID Based on Research and Session Notes **See error adjustment below**

 - Action:
   - Identified instanceID `ihaltfgu1j`, where the session note stated: "Had the phase set to baseline in my guide, should be T2, check caregiver too.
 I assumed Mastery."
-  - Reviewed research notes, which indicated: "Used the wrong CGID for XXX [Case 3] at 9 AM, used XXX [Case2]."
+  - Reviewed research notes, which indicated: "Used the wrong CGID for XXX [Case 3] at 9 AM, used XXX [Case2]." **See error adjustment below**
   - Identified session start at instanceID `aayf1gemmr` and session stop at instanceID `hfvedav993`.
   - Updated **StudyPhase** from `0_BL` to `2_t2` for **Cells G430:G464** (17 entries).
   - Updated **CaregiverID** from `Case2` to `Case3` for **Cells E430:E465** (36 entries).